Publications

 Imposing Sanctions on the International Criminal Court (February 6, 2025)

-The President issued an EO to impose sanctions on the International Criminal Court (“ICC”) due to its illegitimate actions targeting the United States and its allies, including Israel.
+The president issued an EO to impose sanctions on the International Criminal Court (“ICC”) due to its illegitimate actions targeting the United States and its allies, including Israel.
 The order blocks property and assets of individuals involved in ICC activities against United States and allied personnel and suspends their entry into the United States.
 It also prohibits donations and contributions to those sanctioned.
 The order emphasizes that the ICC’s actions threaten U.S. national security and foreign policy and declares a national emergency to address this threat.
 The order clarifies that it does not create enforceable rights against the United States government.

 Eradicating Anti-Christian Bias (February 6, 2025)

-The President issued an EO to protect religious freedoms and end anti-Christian bias in government actions.
+The president issued an EO to protect religious freedoms and end anti-Christian bias in government actions.
 The order establishes a task force within the Department of Justice to identify and rectify any unlawful anti-Christian policies, practices, or conduct by federal agencies.
 The task force, chaired by the Attorney General, includes members from various departments and agencies.
 It will review past activities, recommend steps to revoke violative policies, and develop strategies to protect religious liberties.
-The task force will also solicit input from affected individuals and groups and report its findings to the President.
+The task force will also solicit input from affected individuals and groups and report its findings to the president.
 The order emphasizes that it does not create enforceable rights against the United States government.

 Keeping Men Out of Women’s Sports (February 5, 2025)

-The President issued an EO to protect opportunities for women and girls to compete in safe and fair sports.
+The president issued an EO to protect opportunities for women and girls to compete in safe and fair sports.
 The order mandates that educational institutions receiving federal funds must ensure women’s sports are reserved for biological women, in line with Title IX.
 It directs the Secretary of Education to enforce this policy and take action against institutions that fail to comply.
 The order also calls for the Department of Justice to support enforcement efforts and for the Secretary of State to promote international rules that protect female athletes.
 Additionally, it includes provisions for severability and clarifies that it does not create enforceable rights against the United States government.

 Withdrawing the United States from and Ending Funding to Certain United Nations Organizations (February 4, 2025)

-The President issued an EO to withdraw the United States from the United Nations Human Rights Council (“UNHRC”) and to end funding to certain United Nations (“UN”) organizations.
+The president issued an EO to withdraw the United States from the United Nations Human Rights Council (“UNHRC”) and to end funding to certain United Nations (“UN”) organizations.
 The order cites concerns about these organizations acting contrary to U.S. interests and propagating anti-Semitism.
 It mandates the termination of the U.S. Representative to the UNHRC and a review of U.S. membership in the United Nations Educational, Scientific, and Cultural Organization.
 Additionally, it halts funding to the UN Relief and Works Agency for Palestine Refugees in the Near East (“UNRWA”) and requires a comprehensive review of all international organizations and treaties the United States is involved in.
 The order emphasizes that it does not create enforceable rights against the United States government.

 Imposing Maximum Pressure on the Government of the Islamic Republic of Iran (February 4, 2025)

-The President issued an EO to intensify pressure on Iran to prevent it from acquiring nuclear weapons and to counter its malign activities.
+The president issued an EO to intensify pressure on Iran to prevent it from acquiring nuclear weapons and to counter its malign activities.
 The order outlines a comprehensive strategy involving multiple U.S. departments and agencies.
 Key measures include imposing sanctions on individuals and entities involved in Iran-related violations, driving Iran’s oil exports to zero, and isolating Iran diplomatically.
 The order also emphasizes disrupting Iran’s financial networks and prosecuting those involved in supporting terrorism.
 Additionally, it mandates continuous enforcement of export controls to restrict Iran’s access to military technology.
 The order clarifies that it does not create enforceable rights against the United States government.

 Progress on the Situation at Our Northern Border (February 3, 2025)

-The President issued an EO addressing the crisis at the northern border.
+The president issued an EO addressing the crisis at the northern border.
 This order follows a determination made on February 1, 2025, that Canada’s failure to curb drug trafficking and illegal migration poses a significant threat to U.S. national security, foreign policy, and the economy.
-In response, the President invoked the International Emergency Economic Powers Act to impose tariffs on Canadian products.
-However, recognizing Canada’s recent cooperative efforts, the President has paused the additional tariffs until March 4, 2025, to allow further assessment of the situation.
+In response, the president invoked the International Emergency Economic Powers Act to impose tariffs on Canadian products.
+However, recognizing Canada’s recent cooperative efforts, the president has paused the additional tariffs until March 4, 2025, to allow further assessment of the situation.
 During this pause, U.S. officials will continue to monitor the border crisis and determine if Canada’s actions are sufficient to mitigate the threat.
-If the situation worsens, the President may reinstate the tariffs.
+If the situation worsens, the president may reinstate the tariffs.
 The order also includes provisions for severability and clarifies that it does not create enforceable rights against the United States government.

 A Plan for Establishing a United States Sovereign Wealth Fund (February 3, 2025)

-The President issued an EO to establish a sovereign wealth fund aimed at promoting the long-term financial health and international leadership of the United States.
+The president issued an EO to establish a sovereign wealth fund aimed at promoting the long-term financial health and international leadership of the United States.
 The order mandates the Secretary of the Treasury and the Secretary of Commerce, in coordination with the Assistant to the President for Economic Policy, to develop a comprehensive plan within 90 days.
 This plan will include recommendations for funding mechanisms, investment strategies, fund structure, and governance models, as well as an evaluation of legal considerations.
 The goal is to ensure fiscal sustainability, reduce tax burdens on American families and small businesses, and enhance economic security for future generations.
 The order also clarifies that it does not create any enforceable rights against the United States government.

 Progress on the Situation at Our Southern Border (February 3, 2025)

 This EO follows a determination made on February 1, 2025, that Mexico’s failure to curb drug trafficking and illegal migration poses a significant threat to U.S. national security, foreign policy, and economy.
-In response, the President invoked the International Emergency Economic Powers Act to impose tariffs on Mexican products.
-However, recognizing Mexico’s recent cooperative efforts, the President has paused the additional 25 percent tariffs until March 4, 2025, to allow further assessment of the situation.
+In response, the president invoked the International Emergency Economic Powers Act to impose tariffs on Mexican products.
+However, recognizing Mexico’s recent cooperative efforts, the president has paused the additional 25 percent tariffs until March 4, 2025, to allow further assessment of the situation.
 During this pause, U.S. officials will continue to monitor the border crisis and determine if Mexico’s actions are sufficient to mitigate the threat.
-If the situation worsens, the President may reinstate the tariffs.
+If the situation worsens, the president may reinstate the tariffs.
 The order also includes provisions for severability and clarifies that it does not create enforceable rights against the United States government.

 Imposing Duties to Address the Flow of Illicit Drugs Across Our Northern Border (February 1, 2025)